gerrysworkbench/resilience-systems-playbook/reflections/equity-in-alerts.md

 This reflection will expand into field-tested strategies, cultural insights, and integration points for better alert delivery across racial, linguistic, housing, and access lines.

 Because when alerts only work for the most resourced among us, they’re not public safety tools.
-They’re exclusion devices w
+They’re exclusion devices with a signal.